- Books, Literature, and Writing

 So, why recommend a book that is so full of sadness?
 Because Handford is an adept writer who helps us work out our own feelings as we read about the characters.
 Because her writing has such a rich feel that we feel comforted by the good things that populate her story: the touch of a child, the affection of a husband, the warm pastries that Helen lovingly bakes for her restaurant.
 And most of all because it is a story of forgiveness, reconciliation, and hope.

-Author Julia Sweeney was a cast member on Saturday Night Live, and in this memoir she is by turns poignant and hilarious as she recounts how she built her family "backwards," starting with adopting her daughter from China and then coming across the right man to complete the family.
+Author Julia Sweeney was a cast member on Saturday Night Live, and in she is by turns poignant and hilarious as she recounts how she built her family "backwards," starting with adopting her daughter from China and then coming across the right man to complete the family.
+If It's Not One Thing, It's Your Mother

 Her accounts will strike a chord for adoptive parents; we’ve all been there, done that.
 The homestudy, the anxiety on the plane ride over, finally getting our child to smile.
 Our experiences are all the same, yet still unique.